We’re Proud of Our Ingredients

 Gluten Free Oats

-The number one ingredient in our cookies is gluten free oats, which have tons of health benefits.
+The number one ingredient in our cookies is gluten free oats and oat flour, which have tons of health benefits.
 Rich in soluble fiber, studies have consistently shown that oats can help reduce cholesterol, reduce the risk of developing high blood pressure, and are rich in antioxidants.
 Even better, those who can’t eat gluten, can enjoy hearty gluten free oats.

 Oats also make the cookies more dense, which means you can feel satisfied after one or two (unlike other cookies where you can easily eat a whole sleeve in one sitting!).